M4n0x/nestjs-mongodb-graphql-react/README.md

 To stop the servers, you only have to use `docker-compose down`

 ## Configuration
-You can configure the port and some details in the .env file in root directory for both back and front end
+Configuration can be found in the .env file in root directory for both back and front end

 ## Used sources
 * https://blog.logrocket.com/containerized-development-nestjs-docker/